Last Updated on

 To ensure that your blog posts are hitting the right nerve with your readers, you need to engage with them.
 Sure, you could sit back and silently read the comments or count the Likes and Shares, but actively engaging with readers will give you insight into their thoughts, fears, hopes, dreams, likes, and dislikes.
 If you’re lucky, followers will start engaging with one another.

 Responding to reader comments on a post, or via social media, provides value beyond the content that you’re publishing.
-Readers feel listened to, and heard.
+Readers feel listened to and heard.
 They feel flattered that you took the time to respond to them, and they like you more for it.
-You can take these exchanges turn them into new post ideas.
+You can take these exchanges and turn them into new post ideas.

 Don’t just expect readers to start commenting, though.
 Take the lead and start the discussion.
 Encourage them to share their thoughts about a post, or pose a question at the end of the post.
 Make it clear that you want to hear from them and take the post to another level of exploration.

-To ensure that the discussion can happen freely, make sure that you aren't making it difficult or time consuming to comment.
+To ensure that the discussion can happen freely, make sure that you aren’t making it difficult or time-consuming to comment.
 If you require readers to register on your site in order to post a question or comment, you’ll stop them from quickly writing what comes to mind.

 Even worse is when you require approval before a reader post can go live.
-Bloggers tend to approve comments in batches, instead of as they come in (which is time consuming and distracting), so followers can’t read and respond to comments as they come in.
+Bloggers tend to approve comments in batches, instead of as they come in (which is time-consuming and distracting), so followers can’t read and respond to comments as they come in.
 By the time you approve the content, they will have moved onto another topic.

 While it might seem safer to moderate discussion and comments on your site (let’s face it, some people can be downright mean), doing so slows the natural flow of conversation that readers are looking to have.
 This is a great article about why you shouldn’t limit customer interaction on your blog.

 Turn off the restrictions on comments and keep an eye on the discussion.
-If you have to, enlist the help of a friend or family member to be your eyes and ears on the comments section.
+If you have to, enlist the help of a friend or family member to be your eyes and ears in the comments section.
 Block the bad eggs, and delete any harassing or truly offensive content.

 Think about the pages and pages of Google search results that you get when you are looking for information online.
 Even if you select a niche that is wildly popular, you can’t expect your target audience to stumble upon your blog and suddenly become an avid follower.

-Over the last few years, bloggers have taken promotion and cross-platform exposure to new levels.
+Over the last few years, bloggers have taken their promotion and cross-platform exposure to new levels.
 Today, some of the most common methods for promoting a blog are: